NDepend

 • or in (bool success, int result) Parse(string str) {…

-…can become tedious if many methods are impacted (say 5+ methods).
-In such situation better write your custom lightweight record struct type such as:
+…can turn tedious when this syntax applies to many methods (say 5+ methods).
+In such a situation, it is preferable to write your custom lightweight record struct type such as:

 Conclusion